-The sheer expanse of Istanbul mean that people only really lived in a few neighbourhoods of it.
+The sheer expanse of Istanbul mean that my respondents only really lived in a few neighbourhoods of it.
 In everyday life, there seems to be no single Istanbul, but more of a series of passages through, and dwellings within, more particular settings.
 People regularly attributed their lack of time for meeting up to the long travel times between different places they had to be.
 And although I realise this condition isn’t specific to Istanbul (the same probably happens in any city, especially one on this scale) I nevertheless had the feeling that any singular idea of the city as a whole evaded me.

 I had no unitary image of the city.
 At least not, for instance, like the one I had of Los Angeles in the first months I spent there for fieldwork – however partial an image that was as a result of tireless representations of LA in films, songs, and other cultural productions.
 My lack of having this mental picture of Istanbul made me think about the kinds of representations of the city I had (or maybe, hadn’t) been exposed to previously.
 It also made me think about what kind of representation of Istanbul I would produce through my research.

 While reading the novel, Istanbul, I noticed Pamuk’s praise of Antoine-Ignace Melling’s landscape paintings of the Bosphorus from the 19th century.
 This was part of Pamuk’s way of creating his own representation of the city, via painted representations of how the city used to be.